austinorth/austinorth.com/resume.md

 #### **Manager, Site Reliability Engineering**
 January 2021 – Present
+- Creating alignment across the company towards the adoption of GitOps, continuous delivery, observability tooling, and a reliability framework.
+- Planned the project for and promoted adoption of FluxCD GitOps deployment tooling.
-- Managing a team of 4 SREs and 2 Infrastructure Engineers.
+- Managing a team of four SREs and two Infrastructure Engineers, hired and onboarded each.
-- Hired and onboarded all team members.
-- Also serving as project manager for the team due to its small size.
-- Roadmapped and helped coordinate the rollout of FluxCD and Grafana Cloud.
-- Built out security and cost reporting for SRE operations.
+- Built out security and cost reporting for team operations.

 #### Site Reliability Engineer
 July 2019 – January 2021
-- Spearheaded the build out and standardization of the deployment of all our Kubernetes clusters using Kops, Bash scripting, and Helm charts.
-- Migrated the company from TravisCI to Jenkins with Kaniko on Kubernetes, then from Jenkins to GitHub Actions.
+- Led the effort to migrate the company’s build processes from Jenkins to GitHub Actions.
-- Was responsible for maintaining and building out all Terraform modules.
+- Migrated Golang backend from EC2 managed with Terraform to Kubernetes with kOps and Helm.
-- Participated in 24/7 on-call rotation and responded to major security and site downtime incidents.
+- Participated in and set standards for 24/7 on-call rotation and incident response.
+- Wrote several tools in Bash to make deployments easier for teams.

 #### Infrastructure Engineer
-August 2018 – July 2019
+August 2017 – July 2019
-- Implemented a bare metal Postgres 11 instance setup and tuned from scratch.
-Built automation of surrounding data transport processes w/ Docker and Python AWS Lambda serverless functions.
+- Set up a bare metal Postgres instance and tuned from scratch, then automated surrounding data transport processes w/ Docker, Golang, Python, and AWS Lambda serverless functions.
-- Assisted in converting our development environments from Hashicorp Vagrant to Docker.
-- Administered and wrote deployment tooling using Terraform for the Niche.com web application stack in AWS.
+- Coded and maintained Terraform-managed Production web application stack in AWS.

-#### Associate Infrastructure Engineer
-August 2017 – July 2018

 ### PPG Industries, Pittsburgh, PA
 #### IT Customer Support Analyst